Lisa and Simon Thomas have been travelling the world for an incredible eleven years. We catch up with them in an extended interview to find out more…

 What was your favourite place?

 It’s almost impossible to pick one, but for sheer riding exhilaration – the Sahara desert is hard to beat, but then so is the Bolivian Altiplano and the Gobi desert in Mongolia!
-The list can go on… For food, Thailand is up near the top, followed by Argentina with its beef asados and wine (all for pennies).
+The list can go on… For food, Thailand is up near the top, followed by Argentina with its Beef Asado and Wine (all for pennies).

 As for people, Thailand and Japan were incredibly polite places to be.
 South America for passion and sincerity of emotions… but you’ve never seen a real smile until you have been to ‘black Africa’.